 If you could choose between saving or squandering hundreds of thousands of dollars throughout your lifetime, the choice would be a no-brainer, right?

 Older is better.
-You do want to have a few open accounts to establish good borrowing habits, but it’s best to stick with one or two credit cards instead of frequently switching around.
+You want to have several open accounts to demonstrate good borrowing habits, but it’s best to maintain the same credit cards for many years instead of frequently switching to new cards in response to card company promotions.
 “The formula favors accounts that have been open for several years,” says financial expert Randy Mitchelson, who produces the DailyDollar newsletter.
 “They’re considered ‘seasoned accounts,’ and they carry weight.”

 Stay under the limit.
 Your usage of credit—or your credit utilization ratio—accounts for 30% of your FICO score.
 The ratio compares the amount of credit you’re using on your cards to your overall available credit.
 It’s better to have a $500 balance on a credit card with a $5,000 limit than the same balance on a $1,000 limit card.
 In the first instance, you’re only using 10% of your available credit.
 In the second, you’re using 50%.
 Experts say you want your utilization ratio to go no higher than 30% at any given time.

 Work with a credit counselor.
 If your score isn’t where you want it to be and you’re having trouble managing debt or living within a budget, consulting with a certified credit counselor could help get you on the road to financial empowerment.
 SEIU Member Benefits offers tips on how to find a credit counselor you can trust.

 FICO is a registered trademark of the Fair Isaac Corporation in the United States and other countries.